rfalanga/MyGoogleBooks/README.md

 moment I'm not sure how to restrict the search by one and not the other, if the user enters both author and title.

+## Working on searching by Author
+I've begun the work in a separate feature branch.
+However, I'm created a PR and merged the feature branch back into `main`.
+Then deleted the feature branch.
+Will need to resume work on this tomorrow.

+## Future version

 In a later version allowing the user to search both by author and title would be useful.